Jorge Soler: Los Angeles Angels

 On October 31, 2024, Soler was traded to the Los Angeles Angels in exchange for Griffin Canning.
 In 82 appearances for Los Angeles, he batted .215/.293/.387 with 12 home runs and 34 RBI.
 On July 26, 2025, Soler was placed on the injured list due to low back inflammation.
 He was transferred to the 60-day injured list on September 8.

+On April 7, 2026, Atlanta Braves pitcher, and former teammate, Reynaldo López, threw a pitch up to Soler, who hit a home run his first at-bat and later hit by pitch his second at bat against López.
+Taking exception to the pitch, both players stared each other down, before Soler eventually charged the mound.
+They exchanged punches, with López still holding the baseball in his right hand as he threw a punch.
+Soler eventually was taken down by his former bench coach and current Braves manager, Walt Weiss and catching coach, Dustin Garneau.
+Both players were ejected from the game due to fighting.
+The next day, MLB suspended Soler and López seven games.
+On June 6, Soler was placed on the injured list due to a left oblique strain after sitting out the previous day's game.
+He was activated and placed back on the major league roster on June 22.
+Soler made 86 appearances for Los Angeles, slashing .203/.291/.373 with 12 home runs and 49 RBI.
+He was designated for assignment by the Angels on August 4.
+He cleared waivers and was released on August 6.

 Personal life

 Soler is married to Leydis Serrano.

 On November 2, 2023, Soler was included in a lawsuit after allegedly injuring a woman with a ball he threw into the stands during an October 29, 2021 World Series game.